HrdHat/hrdhatv4-frontend/README.md

 ### **What "Dynamic" Does NOT Mean:**

-- ❌ **Field Creation**: Individual fields within modules are hardcoded TypeScript interfaces
+- ✅ **Field Creation**: Dynamic field handling with flexible JSONB storage (no rigid TypeScript interfaces)
 - ❌ **Schema Generation**: Field types and validation rules are predefined
 - ❌ **Runtime Field Definition**: No user-created custom fields